Tech-at-DU/Flask-Playlister/P05-Editing-A-Playlist/content.md

 And of course we'll need that `playlists_edit` template.
 This template is a bit weird for three reasons:

 1. **PUT vs. POST** - Although our update action will be expecting a PUT HTTP action, HTML forms cannot take an action attribute of `PUT`.
-This makes no sense, but nevertheless we must find a sensible workaround to HTML's shortcomings.
-So what we'll do is add a hidden input field with `name='_method'` and `value='PUT'`, and then on the server we'll be able to tell if we intended to do a PUT action.
+Therefore, we'll make it a `POST` action instead.
 1. **`value=''`** - we are using the `value` html attribute to pass in the values of the playlist we are trying to edit.
 1. **`<textarea>{{}}</textarea>`** - the `<textarea>` HTML tag does not have a `value` attribute, so its contents must go between its open and close tags.